rurban/libu8ident/c23++proposal.md

   + Latin + Han + Hangul (Korean), or
 * All identifiers in a document are covered by Latin and any one other Recommended script, except Cyrillic.

+This it explicitly allows Greek together with Latin, because the only found unicode identifiers examples in the wild are greek for math variable names, and Greek is forbidden in the TR39 Moderately Restrictive profile. libu8ident calls this profile **C23_4** or **SAFEC23**.

 5 What will this proposal not change
 ====================================